FLOW CUE

 PROJECT INTELLIGENCE

-The goal of this project was to identify a everyday problem and create a solution.
+The goal of this project was to identify an everyday problem and create a solution.

 I created FlowCue, a shower light designed to keep you on schedule.

-For this project we were to use an Arduino Circuit Board and sensors.
+For this project I was to use an Arduino Circuit Board and sensors.

 2D EXPLORATION